LearnersGuild/guide/Misc/Guidelines.md

 ## Identify real tensions.

 Where is your tension coming from?
-Is it coming from a role?
 Is it coming from a past experience?
 Is it a personal tension?
 A future fear?
 Every tension is valid.
 It is your intelligence sensing that something can change for the better.

 Stay true to it, and seek to clarify its origin.
 If you give up on your tension, you will disengage from your work, and rob the company from the information embedded in it.